This is Mil-Std-882E 400-Series Tasks

 The Full Version is Here…

 If you want more, if you want to unpack all the Major Definitions, all the system safety concepts that we’re talking about, then there’s a longer version of this video.
-Which you can get at my Patreon page.
+Which you can get here.

 I hope you enjoy it.
 Well that’s it for the short video, for now.
 Please go and have a look at the longer video to get the full picture.
 OK, everyone, it’s been a pleasure talking to you and I hope you found that useful.
 I’ll see you again soon.
 Goodbye.